-As Patient Counselors, Carrie and I have listened to patients before surgery and after recovery, lead patients to push through their fears, and have even recovered from tummy tuck (abdominoplasty) procedures first hand.
-We meet with women in Denver and Golden, Colorado, daily who want to eliminate the sagging skin, protruding abdominal muscles, and reduce the amount of stretch marks left behind after pregnancy or weight loss.
+As Patient Counselors, Carrie and I have listened to many tummy tuck patients at our plastic surgery center serving patients in Denver and Golden, CO.
+We have talked with these patients before surgery and after recovery, led patients to push through their fears, and have even recovered from tummy tuck (abdominoplasty) procedures first hand.
+We meet with women daily who want to eliminate sagging skin and protruding abdominal muscles, and reduce the amount of stretch marks left behind after pregnancy or weight loss.
 However, many patients have become so frightened by the perceived “painful” recovery that they postpone scheduling for months and sometimes years!

 Let’s talk about pain.

 The pain during tummy tuck recovery does not outweigh the amazing results afterwards.
 Keep in mind, the human psyche is extremely masterful at dramatizing a painful recovery scene before we have experienced the event.
 The truth is, nothing about the tummy tuck recovery is excruciating.

 The discomfort after a tummy tuck comes, not from the incision (which will actually be numb for some time), but from the muscle tightening.
 Patients find normal activities such as standing up straight, walking up stairs and getting out of a seated position or bed uncomfortable because the core muscles are sore after being sewn together from the breast bone to the pubic bone.